-Information about common tasks, the message engine, trading partner management using EDI and AS2, BizTalk Server tutorials, and topics for new BizTalk Server users.
+Getting started includes information about common tasks, the message engine, trading partner management using EDI and AS2, BizTalk Server tutorials, and topics for new BizTalk Server users.

-Information about the BizTalk Server architecture, performance and capacity, high availability, and security.
-Also read about designing, building, and running two complete model BizTalk Server solutions: a service-oriented solution and a business process management solution.
+Planning and architecture covers architecture, performance and capacity, high availability, and security.
+Also read about designing, building, and running two complete model BizTalk Server solutions: a service-oriented solution, and a business process management solution.

-Shortcut straight to Samples in the SDK.
+Shortcut straight to samples in the SDK.

-Shortcut straight to Using Adapters.
+Shortcut straight to using adapters.

-Also check out our Community Resources .
+Also check out our community resources.